MoSadie/Streamer.bot-Toybox/raidsearch/README.md

 - Manual addition of raid targets
 - Create a poll to let chat choose the raid target

-**Note: I don't have affiliate, so I cannot create polls, so those features are untested.
-They may work, but please let me know if they don't!** [(insert subtle plug here)](https://twitch.tv/mosadie)

 1. Copy the import string from [raidsearch-toy.txt](./raidsearch-toy.txt)
 2. Go to your Streamer.bot instance
 3. Click the "Import" button in the top left